 With a multitude of options to new jetski buyers, here is a list of our favourite ski's which combine 3 important factors: overall mechanical reliability, general ease of application for multiple uses (ie. fishing, family use, etc), re-sale value.

-A word of warning - the models listed here are very year specific - don't assume the previous or following year models are the same, especially in Seadoo & Kawasaki models.
+A word of warning - some of the models listed here are very year specific - don't assume the previous or following year models are the same, especially in Seadoo models.
 This is just a general guide and in no way assures that every one of these models are in good working order if they are second hand.

 #3.
 Seadoo GTI 130 or 155 2009-2011